mayakron/chreader/README.md

 ## Download

-The latest and all other versions of CHReader can be downloaded from [here](https://github.com/mayakron/chreader/releases).
+All versions of CHReader can be downloaded from [here](https://github.com/mayakron/chreader/releases).

 ## Installation

-For the time being CHReader is available in portable format only, therefore to install it you just need to expand its archive to a directory of your choice and run the CHReader.exe file.
-To uninstall CHReader it is enough to delete that directory.
+CHReader is portable: just expand the archive to a directory of your choice and run the CHReader.exe file.

 ## License